-Employees are paid at the end of each month based upon time cards approved by the executive director.
+Employees are paid at the end of each month based upon timesheets approved by the executive director.
 Changes in rate of pay and other conditions of employment effecting pay must be approved by the executive director and kept in the payroll and personnel files.
-Changes in employee elections (e.g. deductions, withholding, and health plan options) must be submitted to the fiscal manager and kept in the payroll files.
+Changes in employee elections (e.g. deductions, withholding, and health plan options) must be submitted to the fiscal director and kept in the payroll files.

-Employee compensation rates and other changes in employment status must be provided in writing to the fiscal manager by the executive director.
-Changes to insurance, retirement, and flex benefit elections, tax status, extra tax withholding, and similar "employee choice" payroll changes are to be submitted directly in writing on appropriate forms to the fiscal manager by the employee.
-Ordinarily, changes must be submitted by the 25th of the month, but some changes (e.g. TIAA-CREF) can require longer lead times and most health elections can only take place annually.

-- 2. The Humanities Montana pay period is monthly and pay checks are issued on the last regular work day of the month (or other appropriate date as approved by the executive director).
+- 1. Employee compensation rates and other changes in employment status must be provided in writing to the fiscal director by the executive director.
+Changes to insurance, retirement, and flex benefit elections, tax status, extra tax withholding, and similar "employee choice" payroll changes are to be submitted directly in writing on appropriate forms to the fiscal director by the employee.
+Ordinarily, changes must be submitted by the 25th of the month, but some changes (e.g. TIAA-CREF) can require longer lead times and most health elections can only take place annually. - 2.
+The Humanities Montana pay period is monthly and pay checks are issued on the last regular work day of the month (or other appropriate date as approved by the executive director).
 Each employee must turn in a completed and signed time sheet for approval of the executive director no later than 2 working days prior to issuance of the check and for timely direct deposits to employees' personal accounts.
 Time sheets include employee name, pay period, dates worked, hours worked on specific programs and functions by date, and leave taken. - 3.
-The executive director gives approved timesheets to the fiscal manager, who is responsible for processing payroll and maintaining payroll records that document all changes and payments to employees and taxing entities and benefit providers. - 4.
+The executive director gives approved timesheets to the fiscal director, who is responsible for processing payroll and maintaining payroll records that document all changes and payments to employees and taxing entities and benefit providers. - 4.
 Payroll is processed using QuickBooks.
 Employees may choose to have their paychecks directly deposited to their personal accounts.
 QuickBooks also tracks leave use and balances.
 Pay checks must be signed by two (2) authorized signatories as with other checks. - 5.
-A check for health insurance is processed at the time of payroll.
-FICA taxes, Federal tax withholding, State tax withholding and TIAA-CREF retirement contributions will be electronically deposited on or about the 5th of the following month.
+Health insurance is paid electronically on the last business day of the month.
+Dental, vision and life insurance are paid electronically on the first day of the month.
+FICA taxes, Federal tax withholding, State tax withholding and TIAA-CREF retirement contributions will be electronically deposited on or before the 5th of the following month.
 State Unemployment payables are calculated quarterly and submitted via EFT while Workers' Compensation Insurance (State Fund) is paid over three months when annually invoiced each April, May, and June.